ronnel132/pintos/README.md

-cs124
+Caltech CS124 - PintOS
 =====

 CS124 team repo -- Ronnel Boettcher | Aleksander Bello | Archan Luhar

-Our (somewhat buggy) implementations for CS124.
-Do not use this code as your own, unless you enjoy getting BOC'd.
+Our (somewhat buggy) PintOS implementations.
+Do not use this code as your own, unless you enjoy getting BOC'd and debugging race conditions.